frodenas/cf-console/README.md

 If you plan to deploy this app to a production environment:

+* Set your brand details and Cloud Foundry providers at /config/configatron/defaults.rb
 * Insert your Google Analytics Web Property ID (UA-XXXXX-X) at /app/assets/javascripts/application.js
 * Change the secret token at /config/initializers/secret_token.rb
 * Remove "= render "layouts/forkapp"" at /app/views/layouts/application.html.haml